Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Ideal honeycomb structure

-The $JK$ model does not have a magnetic anisotropy, and thus anisotropic interactions beyond $J$ and $K$ are necessary to understand the magnetic anisotropy in CrI$_3$.
+Thus for the ideal honeycomb structure, the $J-K$ model is derived within the second order perturbation theory.

+Some comments are useful, which will also motivate further investigation on the effects of trigonal distortion presented in the next section.
+Kitaev and Heisenberg interactions have been generated while the $\Gamma$ interaction has not appeared at second order due to a subtle cancellation.
+The Kitaev has been generated purely from SF hoppings and has a prefactor of $r^2 = (2\lambda_p/(2\Delta+\lambda_p))^2$, while the Heisenberg includes spin-independent hopping contributions.
+Nevertheless both $K$ and $J$ have two contributions which come with opposite signs: one from $t_{2g}$ only paths and the other from the paths involving $e_{\rm g}$.
+This leads to a smaller Kitaev compared to Heisenberg interaction, unless the contribution from $e_{\rm g}$ paths reduces the overall strength of the Heisenberg interaction.
+So long as the crystal field spitting is not excessively large, the naturally larger $e_{\rm g}$ hoppings will drive the system to a FM Heisenberg interaction.

+The FM $J-K$ model pins the moment along the cubic axis when the quantum fluctuations are taken into account\cite{AvellaPRB2015,GiniyatPRB2016}, not along the observed [111] direction in CrI$_3$.
+We thus investigate if other interaction terms may be generated.
 The $\Gamma$ interaction allowed by the symmetry can be finite if higher order perturbation terms are included.
 However, one may ask if there are other interactions allowed by a slight distortion of the lattice within the second order perturbation theory without invoking higher order terms.
-Indeed TMT materials do not have ideal octahedra, but have either rhombohedral $R\bar{3}$ or monoclinic $C2/m$ structures, and their magnetism strongly depends on structural differences and number of layers.\cite{Klein2018CrI3,Song2018Giant,Klein2019NP,Kim2019PNAS}
+Indeed TMT materials do not have ideal octahedra, but have either rhombohedral $R\bar{3}$ or monoclinic $C2/m$ structures, and their magnetism strongly depends on structural differences and number of layers.\cite{Klein2018CrI3,Song2018Giant,Klein2019NP,Kim2019PNAS} Below we study the effects of distorted octahedra, which induce additional hopping integrals which were forbidden without the distortion.

-Below we study the effects of distorted octahedra, which induce additional hopping integrals which were forbidden without the distortion, and investigate if the new spin interactions occur linear in the distortion-induced hoppings.
-If so, they are not insignificant, and play an important role in finite anisotropy responsible for a finite $T_c$, and a finite spin gap at $\Gamma$-point in the inelastic neutron scattering measurement.\cite{Chen2018Neutron,Chen2020Neutron}